FAQ (Frequently Asked Questions) About Your Tour of Brooklyn (or Beyond)

 Well, if you're reading this far, you're on your way!
 Most people don't read the FAQ.

 How many neighborhoods are there?
+Where do you lead tours in Brooklyn?

-The map above shows Brooklyn's breadth.
-See home page for neighborhoods where I lead tours.
-I aim to expand in Brooklyn and Queens.
-Other tour guides cover Manhattan's "Greatest Hits."
-The Bronx and Staten Island are too far for me to visit regularly and adequately research a tour.
+The Bronx and Staten Island are too far away for me to visit regularly and adequately research a tour.

 Can you lead a tour outside the neighborhoods you list?